jasonm23/onlisp-markdown/onlisp.md

 To control the order in which parses are generated, the programmer needs to have some way of controlling the order in which choose tries alternatives.
 The depth-ﬁrst implementation isn’t the only way of controlling the order of the search.
 Any implementation except a randomizing one imposes some kind of order.
-How- ever, ATNs, like Prolog, have the depth-ﬁrst implementation conceptually built-in.
+However, ATNs, like Prolog, have the depth-ﬁrst implementation conceptually built-in.
 In an ATN, the arcs leaving a node are tried in the order in which they were deﬁned.
 This convention allows the programmer to order arcs by priority.

 ## 23.4 An ATN Compiler

-Ordinarily, an ATN-based parser needs three components: the ATN itself, an inter- preter for traversing it, and a dictionary which can tell it, for example, that "runs" is a verb.
-Dictionaries are a separate topic—here we will use a rudimentary hand- made one.
+Ordinarily, an ATN-based parser needs three components: the ATN itself, an interpreter for traversing it, and a dictionary which can tell it, for example, that "runs" is a verb.
+Dictionaries are a separate topic—here we will use a rudimentary handmade one.
 Nor will we need to deal with a network interpreter, because we will translate the ATN directly into Lisp code.
 The program described here is called an ATN compiler because it transforms a whole ATN into code.
 Nodes are transformed into functions, and arcs become blocks of code within them.